KathleenScriver/truck-trackr-be/README.md

   "phone": "who can they call?",  (required)
   "email": "who can they email?",  (required) "logo_image": "WIP, ok to leave blank",
-  "website": "ok to leave this blank if not available" }
+  "website": "ok to leave this blank if not available", "uid": "food_truck_uid" (required)
+}
 ```